aritchie/estimotes-xplat/readme.md

 7. Can I change the foreground and background scanning periods?
 * On iOS, no.  On Android - yes.
 It requires a "hack".
 In your android project, do the following to set the scanning period globally ((EstimoteManagerImpl)EstimoteManager.Instance).SetBackgroundScanPeriod(...) and .SetForegroundScanPeriod.
 I am going to improve this in the near future.

+8. When are you going to include nearables?
+* When the API from Estimote looks similar.
+Android and iOS are nothing alike.